aetperf/aetperf.github.io/_posts/2019-07-11-Some-cool-open-source-Python-packages-for-Machine-Learning.md

 * specific application-oriented libraries ([spaCy](https://github.com/explosion/spaCy), [scikit-image](https://github.com/scikit-image/scikit-image), [StellarGraph](https://github.com/stellargraph/stellargraph), ...),
 * packages dealing with the general data/analytics environment ([JupyterLab](https://github.com/jupyterlab/jupyterlab), [Pandas](https://github.com/pandas-dev/pandas), [Dask](https://github.com/dask/dask), [Conda](https://github.com/conda/conda), ...) that are also used in many other domains, even if some of the following tools are more on the data-engineering side than on the ML one.

-We hope you will find this list informative and useful!
+We hope you will find this list informative!

 ## Data cleaning